by John W. Ritenbaugh

 Unless one builds his character on the rock-solid foundation of God's Word, he will surely be swept away by the flood now inundating the world.
 As I Corinthians 3:11 says, "For no other foundation can anyone lay than that which is laid, which is Jesus Christ."

 The flood obviously represents the trials of life.
 Frequently, the trials of life descend upon us either through our own lack of character or because of events in the world around us.
-Is our house strong enough to withstand the onslaught of the horrendous events of the end time?
+Is our house strong enough to withstand the onslaught of the horrendous events of the end time, the greatest trial humans will ever face?
 Can it even withstand our own weaknesses?

 Jeremiah 30:7 tells of a coming time of trouble that is so intense that man has never experienced one like it.
 Jesus says it will be so terrible that unless God cut it short, "no flesh would be saved [alive, Moffatt]" (Matthew 24:22).
 Is our house ready for this?